 A tab titled "DWR" can be used to convert data input or numbers calculated in other tabs into rows that represent diversion record water classes, which DWR staff can upload to create official diversion records.
-When appropriate, DWR staff will develop this tab or work with plan owners to develop this tab, and ensure it follows the format shown in the "Diversion Record Spreadsheet User Guide" and utilizes water classes according to the Diversion Records Standard.
+When appropriate, DWR staff will develop this tab or work with plan owners to develop this tab, ensure it follows DWR's standard format and utilizes water classes according to the Diversion Records Standard.
 This format is necessary to allow the records to be imported directly into Hydrobase.